 From the tropical beaches of Florida to the snowy peaks of the Rocky Mountains, from the rolling lands and barren deserts in the west to the huge areas of dense wilderness in the north.

 If you really want diversity and an exciting traveling experience, the USA will be the right choice.
 Europe it’s all about culture and not much about the landscape.

-Main big cities in Germany are connected with high-speed trains which makes the life of business travelers easier as there is almost no need for taking a flight.
+Main big cities in Germany are connected with high-speed trains, which makes the life of business travelers easier as there is almost no need for taking a flight.

-If you prefer to travel eco, Germany is also pedestrian and bike-friendly, each city has mandatory biking roads, which make riding a bike hassle-free.
+If you prefer to travel eco, Germany is also pedestrian and bike-friendly.
+Each city has mandatory biking roads, which make riding a bike hassle-free.

 Compared to cities in the US, drivers pay more attention here.
 Fewer cyclists ignore the rules of the road as well.

-In the US, not having a car can be a disadvantage, when in Germany, many people live their life without even thinking about owning a car.
+In the US, not having a car can be a disadvantage, while in Germany, many people live their life without even thinking about owning a car.
 Furthermore, cheap fuel makes owning a vehicle much more affordable than in Germany.